hanwendong1/VirtualGaming/content/4-Catan.md

 The player to use the most amount of Knight cards earns 2 victory points.
 A minimum of 3 Knight cards needs to be used in order to get this bonus.
 The largest army may be overtaken when another player builds a larger army.

 #### GAME END
-The game ends when one player acquires 10 victory points on their turn wins the game.
+The player who acquires 10 victory points on their turn wins the game.